 To find Skills, you can either ask Alexa to search directly: "Alexa, enable the Nest Camera Skill" for example, or much simpler is to just use the Alexa app on your phone.
-Ultimately, even if you install using your voice, you'd have to then plug in account details in the app anyway.
+Ultimately, even if you install using your voice, you'd have to then enter your account details in the app anyway.

 - Open the Alexa app

-- Hit the hamburger menu in the top left-hand corner
+- Hit the menu in the bottom right-hand corner

 - Either open the "smart home" category, or search for the brand you want, e.g., Hue, Nest, Hive